 Go to your iPhone settings and scroll down to ‘Messages’ and tap on it.

 The settings for messages will open.
 Scroll down and turn off the toggle for ‘Notify Me’.

 Getting other people’s attention in a group chat can be tricky.
 But mentions in iMessage do make the whole task comparatively easy.
-Now, when the messages are piling up, and you’re doubting whether the other person would see that one message you need them to, you can just tag them.
-You can also tag multiple people in the same message in a group chat.
+Now, when the messages are piling up, and you’re doubting whether the other person would see that one message you need them to, you can just mention them.
+You can also mention multiple people in the same message in a group chat.